 travel/per diem/lodging $0 - $2,000

-Toni Simmons is an award-winning, dynamic storyteller and author who brings new life to her stories with songs, rhythms, chants and audience participation.
+Toni Simmons is an award-winning, dynamic storyteller and author who brings new life to her stories with orchestrated songs, rhythms, chants and audience participation.
 Toni is a former librarian and drama teacher who has presented her multicultural tales throughout the US.
-She has captivated audiences at many festivals including the National Storytelling Festival Exchange Place, the National Black Storytelling Festival, and the Texas Storytelling Festival.
+She has captivated audiences at many festivals including her performance at the National Storytelling Festival Exchange Place.
 Internationally, she has performed in schools in South Africa, in Germany, and in Mexico.
-She was designated as an American Masterpiece by the National Endowment for the Arts.
+She was designated as an NEA American Masterpiece artist.
 Her interactive sessions also use creative drama with a variety of age-appropriate folklore.
 The audience is taken on an imaginary story trip to different continents all the while helping to tell the stories.
 Her programs are designed to motivate, inspire, and educate while being entertaining.
+Some popular programs include Exploring Our Cultures and Black History Month.
 She performs at schools, libraries, churches, festivals, and museums.
+She conducts workshops for storytellers, teachers, and students on using drama in stories and beginning techniques.
 Photo by Duane Reed.

 Houston, TX 77056